Abe Lenstra Stadion

 Abe Lenstra Stadion ([ˌaːbə ˈlɛnstraː ˌstaːdijɔn]) is a football stadium, located in Heerenveen, Netherlands.
 It is currently used mostly as a home ground for Eredivisie club Heerenveen.
-The current capacity is 27.224.
+The current capacity is 27,224.

 Naming

 The stadium is named after Abe Lenstra, generally considered to be the greatest Heerenveen player in the history of the club.
-Abe was born on 27 November 1920 in Heerenveen and joined the club aged 15 years.
+Abe was born on November 27, 1920, in Heerenveen and joined the club at the age of 15.
 After almost 17 years at Heerenveen, he joined SC Enschede in 1954.
 He left this club in 1960 to join SC Enschede's archrival Enschedese Boys.
-In 1963 he stopped playing football at the age of 42.
-In total he scored 700 goals in about 730 matches.
-Abe died on 2 September 1985, he was 64 years old, at the eve of what was to become the only international match to be played in the community sportspark that was to become the (old) Abe Lenstrastadium.
+In 1963, he stopped playing football at the age of 42.
+In total, he scored 700 goals in about 730 matches.
+Abe died on 2 September 1985, at the age of 64, on the eve of what was to become the only international match played in the community sports park that would later become the (old) Abe Lenstra Stadium.

 Construction of the stadium

-The construction of the stadium started in 1993.
-The plan was to build a stadium with open corners, but when the construction was well underway the club decided to close the gaps.
+Construction of the stadium began in 1993.
+The plan was to build a stadium with open corners, but when the construction was well underway, the club decided to close the gaps.
 At the time the building was finished, it had a maximum capacity of 14,500.

-On 20 August 1994 the stadium was officially opened by Prince Willem-Alexander of the Dutch royal family.
+On 20 August 1994, the stadium was officially opened by Prince Willem-Alexander of the Dutch royal family.
 He made the symbolic first kick-off in this stadium.
 After the opening the first match started between SC Heerenveen and PSV Eindhoven.
 At the time Ronaldo played at PSV, this match was his first one in Europe.

 Expansions

-Because SC Heerenveen kept growing and the results were getting better every year, the club planned the first expansion of the stadium in 2002.
-The capacity of the stadium was almost doubled to 26,100 seats.
+As SC Heerenveen continued to grow and improve its results year after year, the club planned its first stadium expansion in 2002.
+The stadium's capacity was almost doubled to 26,100 seats.

-Throughout the years empty spots in the stadium were filled with seats.
-Together with some other changes in the stadium the number of seats increased to the current 26,800.
+Throughout the years, empty spots in the stadium were filled with seats.
+In conjunction with other changes to the stadium, the seating capacity increased to its current 26,800.

-In 2011 there was a plan to have another expansion of the stadium, taking the capacity to 32,000.
-The construction should be ready for the start of the 2012/2013 Eredivisie season.
-The reason for the expansion is the ever growing waiting list for the club's season tickets.
+In 2011, a plan was proposed to expand the stadium, increasing its capacity to 32,000.
+The construction should be ready for the start of the 2012–13 Eredivisie season.
+The reason for the expansion is the ever-growing waiting list for the club's season tickets.

-Along with that, more people in the stadium means more income which leads to a bigger budget for the club to work with.
+Additionally, the presence of more people in the stadium translates to increased revenue, which in turn leads to a larger budget for the club to work with.
 However, this expansion was seen as too risky and financially unfeasible.

-There were plans to expand the stadium to 29,000 seats over the course of the summer of 2012, however the economic downturn shelved these plans.
+There were plans to expand the stadium to 29,000 seats over the summer of 2012; however, the economic downturn shelved these plans.